holstritch/Fishing-Mini-Game/README.md

 Catch fish to increase your score and unlock new species to catch.

-The fish which add more to your score are harder to catch.
+The fish which are worth more points are harder to catch.

 To win the game, first unlock all the fish and finally catch the rare golden fish!